-- The front fender and the rear portion of the rear fender may be removed, or special fenders may be fitted.
-However, any special fenders must be mounted securely and safely. - Rear fenders must extend at least to a vertical line drawn through the rear axle. - On motorcycles in sidecar events, the rear fender must extend at least 35 degrees past a vertical line drawn through the rear axle. - The wheel on a sidecar must be shielded completely above the floorboard level.

-- A guard must completely enclose the primary drive (The counter-shaft sprocket and primary back drive are not considered parts of the primary drive). - b.
-A rear chain guard isn't required.

-- The exhaust system must be attached securely together and to the frame, and must remain so until the end of the event. - b.
-The discharge end of an exhaust system may not extend past the rear edge of the back tire, nor point so that it creates dust or interferes with the vision of another rider.

-- When required, spark arresters shall remain in place throughout the event. - Sound Limits and Testing Procedures are located in Appendix 5.2.
+- b.
+Rear fenders must extend at least to a vertical line drawn through the rear axle. - c.
+On motorcycles in sidecar events, the rear fender must extend at least 35 degrees past a vertical line drawn through the rear axle. - d.
+The wheel on a sidecar must be shielded completely above the floorboard level. - 12.
+Chain Guards - A guard must completely enclose the primary drive (The counter-shaft sprocket and primary back drive are not considered parts of the primary drive). - b.
+A rear chain guard isn't required. - 13.
+Exhaust System - The exhaust system must be attached securely together and to the frame, and must remain so until the end of the event. - b.
+The discharge end of an exhaust system may not extend past the rear edge of the back tire, nor point so that it creates dust or interferes with the vision of another rider. - c.
+When required, spark arresters shall remain in place throughout the event. - d.
+Sound Limits and Testing Procedures are located in Appendix 5.2. - 14.
+Tires - a.

-- a.
 Recapped or retreaded tires are prohibited. - No rubber or metal studs (or foreign materials) may be added to the tire tread, except for Hare Scrambles Studded Classes. - c.
-No liquid may be used as primary tire filler.

-15. Number Plates (except observed trials)
+No liquid may be used as primary tire filler. - 15.
+Number Plates (except observed trials) - a.

-- a.
 When number plates are required, a motorcycle must be equipped with three plates of uniform size, shape and color.
 Minimum dimensions are 7 1/8-inches high and 10 1/4-inches wide with four corners cut off at a radius of 1 inch.
 Metal plates must not be less than .045-inches thick, or .030 if beaded for added stiffness.
 For fiberglass or ABS plastic, the minimum thickness is 1/16 inch, and 1/8 inch for plywood.
 All other materials are prohibited. - b.
 Numbers must be at least 3-5 inches tall, standard block letters.
 If local numbers are required they are to be of a uniform size and design.
 Numbers must not be shaded.
 Lettering must have a professional appearance.
-AMA National numbers will take precedence in all events and will be designated by a 3-5 inch N followed by a 3 inch class designator where applicable (such as N1x or N1) Nothing but the number and letter may appear on a number plate, except the top 2 inches of the front number plate for sponsor or rider names. - Number plates must be securely mounted.
-The front plate must be attached parallel to the head angle and may not be curved (except on road race fairings). - Use of electronic communication with the rider or use of a portable electronic device of any kind (i.e. digital music device) that would be considered a distraction while on the motorcycle during the meet is prohibited.
+AMA National numbers will take precedence in all events and will be designated by a 3-5 inch N followed by a 3 inch class designator where applicable (such as N1x or N1) Nothing but the number and letter may appear on a number plate, except the top 2 inches of the front number plate for sponsor or rider names.